FAQ

 - CBDCs aim to maintain monetary control, while stablecoins serve multiple purposes, including digital payments and use in the digitally native ecosystem.

-eAUD (Australia’s proposed CBDC) for example, would be centralised in nature, due to the restrictions or permissions placed upon it by the blockchain upon which it operates.
+eAUD (Australia’s proposed CBDC) for example, will be centralised in nature, due to the restrictions or permissions placed upon it by the blockchain upon which it operates.
 The industry does not anticipate the release of eAUD for at least another five years and the current expectation is that it will be a wholesale token, not a retail product.

 In contrast, we see that industry stablecoins, such as AUDD, will focus on solving business use cases and driving the digital transformation of payments.

-As AUDD will be minted on an ‘as needed’ basis, the storage of AUDD by AUDC Pty Ltd for prolonged periods of time will not be required.
+As AUDD will be minted on an ‘as needed’ basis, the storage of AUDD by AUDC PTY LTD for prolonged periods of time will not be required.
 The receiving entity purchasing the stablecoin (taking ownership of AUDD) is responsible for the custody of the AUDD they acquire.

 The official Ethereum contract address for AUDD can be found here.